 Practically all elements in the XML schema have a name attribute, a numeric id attribute or both.
 These values must be unique within their respective element types within a given Orchestra file.
 To avoid collisions, names and IDs of deprecated elements should never be reused.

 Additionally, all message elements have a provision for a globally unique, persistent object identifier in the oid attribute.
 The oid values will be assigned in accordance with a protocol to prevent collisions between Orchestra users.
+The XML schema allows either a URI or dotted notation for the attribute.
 The attribute is optional.
 If used, the OID must never change when an Orchestra is updated, and the same identifier must be carried forward to all representations of the same element, such as XML and OWL.

 Datatypes